1977–78 All-Ireland Senior Club Hurling Championship

-The 1977–78 All-Ireland Senior Club Hurling Championship was the eighth season of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier club hurling tournament.
-The All-Ireland series began on 5 February 1978 and ended on 27 March 1978.
+The 1977–78 All-Ireland Senior Club Hurling Championship was the eighth staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
+The championship ran from 22 October 1977 to 27 March 1978.

-Glen Rovers were the defending champions, however, they failed to qualify.
-St. Finbarr's won the title after defeating Rathnure by 2–7 to 0–9 in the final.
+Glen Rovers of Cork were the defending champions, however, they failed to qualify after being beaten by St Finbarr's in the 1977 Cork SHC final.
+Kilruane MacDonagh's of Tipperary and Sixmilebridge of Clare made their championship debut.